allegro/bigflow/docs/project_setup_and_build.md

 ## Overview

-In this chapter, you will get to know the anatomy of the standard BigFlow project, artifacts, and CLI commands.
+In this chapter, you will get to know the anatomy of the standard BigFlow project, deployment artifacts, and CLI commands.
 If you are interested in the details of the interface itself, go to [the CLI chapter](./cli.md).

 The BigFlow build system packages your processing logic into a Docker image.
 Thanks to this approach, you can create any